-Powersprint - explosive maximum- and speed strength training for sprint speed.
-Technique and muscle endurance training for running
+Powersprint - explosive maximum- and speed strength training.
+Sprint specific strength exercises for speed.

 Power Sprint is also EMG-tested in comparison with conventional strength exercises.
 Note at page 80 the

 huge activity from the hip extensors semitendinosus and adductor magnus.
 Important muscles needed for the crucial horizontal

 force of sprint speed.
 Read the link here to the right.> Powersprint now also with improved design, provides still better sprint- /jump performance for athletes

 and also some general fitness from the upper body activity.

 Powersprint offers now a new EMG-tested way to specifically train "explosive" maximum- and speed strength.